The Sheik (novel): Plot summary

 The novel opens in a hotel in the Algerian city of Biskra.
 A dance is being held, hosted by a young woman named Diana Mayo and her brother, Sir Aubrey Mayo.
 It transpires that Diana is planning to leave on a month-long trip into the desert, taking no one with her but an Arab guide.
-Nobody thinks this is a sensible idea, and Lady Conway—a real person who appears in the book as a minor character—disapprovingly attributes Diana's adventurous plan to her "scandalous" upbringing.
+Nobody thinks this is a sensible idea, and Lady Conway disapprovingly attributes Diana's adventurous plan to her "scandalous" upbringing.
 Diana's mother had died giving birth to her and her father had killed himself from grief, with the result that Diana grew up tomboyish, with a freedom that at the time was normally only allowed to boys.

 Before Diana leaves on her journey, her independent character is further established when she refuses a proposal of marriage, explaining that she doesn't know what love is and doesn't want to know.
 Once she begins travelling in the desert, it is not long before she is kidnapped by the eponymous Sheik, Ahmed Ben Hassan.
 It turns out her guide had been bribed.

-Ahmed takes Diana to his tent and rapes her, an event that happens off stage, between the second and third chapters.
+Ahmed takes Diana to his tent and rapes her, an event that happens between the second and third chapters.
 Diana spends a few months as Ahmed's captive, being raped regularly and brooding on her hatred for him and her self-loathing.
 Eventually, she is allowed increasing liberty and starts going riding with Ahmed's valet, Gaston.
 One day, she manages to escape Gaston on one of these rides and gallops away.
 She is quickly recaptured by Ahmed, however, and as they are riding back to camp, she is overcome by the sudden realisation that she is in love with him.
 She knows she can say nothing of this, as Ahmed—who claims to find love dull—will send her away if he learns of her love.

 Over time, as Diana submits to Ahmed's violent treatment of her, she regains his trust.
 It is made clear that he is punishing her because she is English, but not why he is doing this.
 Eventually, Diana is allowed to go riding again but is kidnapped by a rival sheik and taken away.
 When Ahmed finds this out, he realises his love for her and sets out to get her back.
 He succeeds but is badly wounded in the process and taken back to his tent.
-There, one of Ahmed's friends explains to Diana why he hates the English: his father, who was English, had dreadfully mistreated his Spanish mother, and Ahmed had sworn revenge on the entire English nation as a result.
+There, one of Ahmed's friends explains to Diana why he hates English people: his father, who was English, had dreadfully mistreated his Spanish mother, and Ahmed had sworn revenge on the entire English nation as a result.